DUE TO THE UNPREDICTABLE CIRCUMSTANCES CAUSED BY THE SPREADING OF THE COVID-19, THE SYMPOSIUM IS POSTPONED TO MAY 24 - 28, 2021.

 - Fusion and quasifission competition

 - Fission Studies with Radioactive Ion Beams

-The Symposium is also intended as a platform for proposals regarding experimental programs during the years of operation of the above facilities.
+The Symposium is also intended as a platform for intensive and detailed discussions, and for gathering proposals regarding experimental programs during the operation of new facilities.